This post was most recently updated on October 14th, 2020

 While that could be a frustrating problem, you still have the option to attach an aftermarket freewheel.
 Clearly, it’s not the most ideal situation, but it’s still a viable solution if you have that issue.

 Aside from the missing freewheel, you won’t have more issues with this bike.
-It’s one of the best BMX bikes under 600 because it’s comfortable, good-looking, and long-lasting.
+It’s one of the good BMX bikes under $600 because it’s comfortable, good-looking, and long-lasting.

 Mongoose 20” Title Elite Pro BMX Race Bike

 Even though the manufacturer advertises it as a bike for amateurs and professionals, everyone can get a kick out of the Title Elite Pro, including beginners.